Metropolitan Cathedral

 On a clear day in front of the cathedral we can see the statue of Christ the Redeemer on the hill.
 The cathedral is located near modern buildings.

-Ss Ss - a month ago
+Ss Ss - 2 months ago

 Impressive building, even though not well meintained from the outside.
 ATTENTION: The surrounding area is not suited to stroll around.
 As tourist you should avoid walking there for your own safety.